frontend-fun/react-hooks-typescript-tome/docs/3-control/nested.md

 # 📝 Task - Nested Data

-Stop Here
-{: .label .label-yellow }

-**THIS TASK IS NOT READY YET.
-PLEASE WAIT UNTIL THE TASK OPENS ON CANVAS TO CONTINUE.**

 This will be a complex task!
+We have a LOT of functions to write.

 As always, begin by pulling our changes, making a new branch, and merging in our changes.